rnori-harv/NotesWise/README.md

 # NotesWise
-Using an LLM to take your course notes and plan an approach to help you complete your assignments or projects
+*Have your notes work for you.* We leverage an LLM to take your course notes and plan an approach to help you complete your assignments or projects.

+You simply upload your notes and then ask any question related to your assignment.
+NotesWise will use your notes to try to come up with an answer.

 ## How to use